Joe Adams (wide receiver)

-Joe Adams (born November 22, 1989) is a former American football wide receiver.
-He played college football for the University of Arkansas, and was recognized as a consensus All-American.
-He was drafted by the Carolina Panthers in the fourth round of the 2012 NFL Draft.
+Joe Adams (born November 22, 1989) is an American former professional football player who was a wide receiver for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Arkansas Razorbacks, earning consensus All-American honors in 2011.
+He was selected by the Panthers in the fourth round of the 2012 NFL draft.

-Early years
+Early life

 Adams was born in Little Rock, Arkansas.
 Encouraged by his mother Charlotte Allmon, he finished his secondary education at Central Arkansas Christian High School in North Little Rock, Arkansas.

 College career

-Adams attended the University of Arkansas, where he played for the Arkansas Razorbacks football team from 2008 to 2011.
-Initially, the four star receiver had verbally committed to play for the USC Trojans football, but switched to Arkansas after Bobby Petrino was hired in December 2007.
+Adams attended the University of Arkansas, where he played for the Razorbacks from 2008 to 2011.
+Initially, the four-star receiver had verbally committed to play for the USC Trojans, but switched to Arkansas after Bobby Petrino was hired in December 2007.
 Adams was a three-year starter at wide receiver, and a four-year starter as Arkansas' main punt returner.
 As a senior in 2011, he was recognized as a consensus first-team All-SEC player, as well as a consensus first-team All-American, after being named to the first-teams of ESPN, the Football Writers Association of America (FWAA), Pro Football Weekly, Scout.com, and Sporting News.

 Adams was also the recipient of the inaugural Johnny "The Jet" Rodgers Return Specialist Award (Jet Award) in 2011, recognizing the best return specialist in all of college football.
 Adams returned 19 punts for 321 yards (16.9 yards per return) and 4 touchdowns (tops in the nation) in the 2011 season, helping the Razorbacks to an 11-2 record, and a victory over Kansas State in the 2012 Cotton Bowl.
 Adams also returned a punt 51 yards for a touchdown in the bowl game, the first punt returned for a score since former Arkansas player Lance Alworth returned one in the 1961 Cotton Bowl.
-But Adams' most electrifying punt return came against the Tennessee Volunteers on November 12, 2011 in Fayetteville, Arkansas.
+But Adams' most electrifying punt return came against the Tennessee Volunteers on November 12, 2011, in Fayetteville, Arkansas.
 Joe caught the punt on the Razorback forty yard line, reversed his field numerous times, slipped seven tackle attempts, and wove his way through the Vols defenders for a sixty-yard return and six points.
-Arkansas won the game, 49-7.
-It is considered the most electrifying punt return in College football history.
+Arkansas won the game, 49–7.
+It is considered the most electrifying punt return in college football history.